RayGitHu/EECE571L-MaskedFaceDetection-CNN/README.md

 ## Model
 #### Feature Extractor
 The related codes are in Code/Feature_extractor folder.
 These codes do the following:
-  - *Normalization and resolution-check for the Unmasked dataset used in the training part.
+  - Normalization and resolution-check for the Unmasked dataset used in the training part*.
-  - *Training VGG-19 model on the unmasked train dataset.
+  - Training VGG-19 model on the unmasked train dataset*.
-  - *Face detection,alignment, and masking for unmasked test dataset (i.e. Data/Feature_extractor/Test_dataset/Test0/test)
+  - Face detection,alignment, and masking for unmasked test dataset (i.e. Data/Feature_extractor/Test_dataset/Test0/test)*.
-  - *Testing the trained VGG-19 model unmasked test dataset.
+  - Testing the trained VGG-19 model unmasked test dataset*.